 Mechanical keyboards are for gamers, right?
 These days, you’d be hard-pressed to find one without flashing lights, massive palm rests, and programmable buttons.
-But what if you just want the best possible typing experience with all the glitz and glam of a gaming keyboard?
+But what if you just want the best possible typing experience without all the glitz and glam of a gaming keyboard?

 With many laptop keyboards going the way of low-travel, MacBook-like keystrokes, typing purists have found themselves left out in the cold — especially if you happened to be on a Mac.
 Leave it to a small, startup company to warm us up.